t-young31/gap-train/README.md

 ## Introduction

-This repository contains the _gaptrain_ module for generating datasets, training GAPs and running simulations using ASE to drive dynamics.
+This repository contains the _gaptrain_ module for generating datasets, training GAPs and running simulations using Atomic Simulation Environment (ASE) to drive dynamics.

 ## Installation